 For such cases, you may consider putting some of your spare cash in a high-interest savings account.
 You can’t hold investments in them, but they do pay slightly more interest than an ordinary savings account.
-Since your money isn’t constrained by the rules for investments such as GICs and mutual funds that you might hold in a TFSA or an RRSP, it’s much easier to get at when you need it.
+And, you can withdraw funds right away, whenever you need it.

-3 long-term financial goals
+3 long-term financial goals to try in 2021

-1. Saving for retirement
+1. Save up for retirement

-Just remember that RRSPs are better for long-term savings, not short-term savings.
+Just remember that RRSPs are usually better for long-term savings, not short-term savings.
 Why?
-Because early withdrawals from your RRSP can increase your annual income and are subject to a number of tax penalties.
+Because early withdrawals from your RRSP can increase your annual income and are subject to a number of tax penalties.*

 - How much can you contribute to an RRSP?

 - Are you saving enough in your RRSP?
-Try this RRSP calculatorto find out.
+Try this RRSP calculator to find out.

 - 6 things you may not know you can do with your RRSP